redmod-team/profit/README.md

 * `mockup`:
   * 1D
   * 2D
-  * Custom postprocessor: Instead of the prebuilt postprocessr, a user-built class is used.
+  * Custom postprocessor: Instead of the prebuilt postprocessor, a user-built class is used.
   * Custom worker: A user-built worker function is used.
   * Independent: Output with an independent (linear) variable additional to input parameters: f(t; u, v).
   * KarhunenLoeve: Multi output surrogate model with Karhunen-Loeve encoder.